kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-Introducing-Transparent-Sync.md

 Transparent Sync is turned off by default because you should understand how it works before enabling it.

 Transparent Sync is excellent for development artifacts like templates and rendering items, but it's inappropriate if you've got hundreds of thousands of content items.
 At startup Unicorn must build an index of metadata, which involves reading the headers of each serialized file.
 If you have a SSD this penalty is pretty minimal, but a traditional hard drive not so much.
-In basic testing I enabled transparent sync for the whole default core and master database (19,228 items) using a SSD and noted about 100ms increase in startup times on average.
+In testing I enabled transparent sync for the whole default core and master database (19,228 items) using a SSD and noted about 100ms increase in startup times on average.

 Because Transparent Sync bypasses the normal sync process, transparent sync also bypasses anything that is hooked to sync.
 This would include things like custom evaluators (like `NewItemsOnlyEvaluator`) and the sync event pipelines.
 If you are relying on these customizations, turn transparent sync off for the configurations that use them.